wzhua02/tp/docs/UserGuide.md

 1. Download the latest `.jar` file from [here](https://github.com/se-edu/addressbook-level3/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+1. Copy the file to the folder you want to use as the _home folder_ for your FitFlow app.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar addressbook.jar` command to run the application.<br>
+1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar fitflow.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

-   * `list` : Lists all contacts.

-   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.
+   * `add n/John Doe p/81234567` : Adds a client named `John Doe` to the FitFlow.

+   * `add n/Alice Pauline p/94351253 rs/Mon 1400 1600 g/Get fitter mh/Twisted right ankle l/Bishan ActiveSG Gym ots/1/2 1000 1200 t/friends` : Adds a client named `Alice Pauline` with many details such as her schedule, fitness goal, medical history and location.

+   * `find John Doe` : Finds a specific client and displays their details.

+   * `schedule monday` : Displays the sessions the personal trainer has with the clients on that day.

+   * `schedule 17/2/25` : Displays the sessions the personal trainer has with the clients on that day.

+   * `edit 1 p/81234567 rs/Tues 1600 1800 g/Do 10 pull ups` : Edits the details of the 1st client shown in the current list.

-   * `delete 3` : Deletes the 3rd contact shown in the current list.
+   * `delete 3` : Deletes the 3rd client shown in the current list.

+   * `help` : Displays the list of available commands the user can use in FitFlow.

+   * `help add` : Displays the format for the specific command in FitFlow.

+   * `list` : Lists all clients.

-   * `clear` : Deletes all contacts.
+   * `clear` : Deletes all clients.

-   * `exit` : Exits the app.
+   * `exit` : Exits the FitFlow app.

 1. Refer to the [Features](#features) below for details of each command.